Greg4cr/sbse-sigsoft-standard/README.md

 ## Notes

+**This standard is a living artifact.** We welcome pull requests with suggested edits to existing items, additional items in each category, suggested reading, and exemplar papers.

 ## Suggested Readings

 - Amritanshu Agrawal, Tim Menzies, Leandro L. Minku, Markus Wagner, and Zhe Yu.
 "Better software analytics via" DUO": Data mining algorithms using/used-by optimizers."
 Empirical Software Engineering 25, no. 3 (2020): 2099-2136.